 Concepts

-ClawQL connects agents to REST-shaped APIs through a thin MCP surface, without asking models to ingest full OpenAPI documents up front.
+ClawQL connects agents to HTTP and gRPC APIs (OpenAPI/Discovery by default, optional native GraphQL and gRPC) through a thin MCP surface, without asking models to ingest full OpenAPI documents up front.

 Architecture